bbauska/zombiePolitics/README.md

 from reality, if not the death of democratic politics, critical thought, and civic agency?
-When a society loses sight of the distinction between fact and fiction, truth­ telling and lying, what happens is that truth, critical thought, and fact-finding as conditions of democracy are rendered trivial and reduced to a collection of mere plat­ itudes, which in turn reinforces moral indifference and political impotence.
-Under such circumstances, language actually becomes the mechanism for promoting polit­ ical powerlessness.
-Lying and deceit are no longer limited to merely substituting falsehoods for the truth; they now performatively constitute their own truth, pro­ moting celebrity culture, right-wing paranoia, and modes of government and cor­ porate power freed from any sense of accountability.
+When a society loses sight of the distinction between fact and fiction, truth­ telling and lying, what happens is that truth, critical thought, and fact-finding as conditions of democracy are rendered trivial and reduced to a collection of mere plat­itudes, which in turn reinforces moral indifference and political impotence.
+Under such circumstances, language actually becomes the mechanism for promoting polit­ical powerlessness.
+Lying and deceit are no longer limited to merely substituting falsehoods for the truth; they now performatively constitute their own truth, pro­moting celebrity culture, right-wing paranoia, and modes of government and cor­porate power freed from any sense of accountability.</p>

-While all governments resort to misrepresentations and lies, we appear to have entered a brave new world in which lies, distortions, and exaggerations have become so commonplace that when something is said by a politician, it is often meant to suggest its opposite, and without either irony or apology As lies and deceit become a matter of policy, language loses its grip on reality, and the resulting indetermina­ cy of meaning is often used by politicians and others to embrace positions that change from one moment to the next.
-Witness Dick Cheney, who once referred to torture as “enhanced interrogation” so as to sugarcoat its brutality and then appeared on national television in 2009 only to defend torture by arguing that if such prac­ tices work, they are perfectly justified, even if they violate the law.
-This is the same Cheney who, appearing on the May 31, 2005, Larry King Live show, attempted to repudiate charges of government torture by claiming, without irony, that the detainees “have been well treated, treated humanely and decently.”This type of dis­ course recalls George Orwel1’s dystopian world of 1984 in which the Ministry of Truth produces lies and the Ministry of Love tortures people.
-Remember when the Bush administration used the “Healthy Forest Initiative" to give loggers access to protected wilderness areas or the “Clear Skies Initiative" to enable greater industri­ al air pollution?
-Former New York City Mayor Rudy Giuliani, appearing on ABC’s Good MomingAmerica in january 2010, embraced one of the most sordid lies of the year with his claim that “We had no domestic attacks under Bush,” as if the attacks on 9/11 never happened.
+<p>While all governments resort to misrepresentations and lies, we appear to have
+entered a brave new world in which lies, distortions, and exaggerations have become so commonplace that when something is said by a politician, it is often meant to suggest its opposite, and without either irony or apology As lies and deceit become a matter of policy, language loses its grip on reality, and the resulting indetermina­ cy of meaning is often used by politicians and others to embrace positions that change from one moment to the next.
+Witness Dick Cheney, who once referred to torture as "enhanced interrogation" so as to sugarcoat its brutality and then appeared on national television in 2009 only to defend torture by arguing that if such prac­ tices work, they are perfectly justified, even if they violate the law.
+This is the same Cheney who, appearing on the May 31, 2005, Larry King Live show, attempted to repudiate charges of government torture by claiming, without irony, that the detainees "have been well treated, treated humanely and decently."This type of dis­ course recalls George Orwel1’s dystopian world of 1984 in which the Ministry of Truth produces lies and the Ministry of Love tortures people.
+Remember when the Bush administration used the "Healthy Forest Initiative" to give loggers access to protected wilderness areas or the "Clear Skies Initiative" to enable greater industri­ al air pollution?
+Former New York City Mayor Rudy Giuliani, appearing on ABC’s Good MomingAmerica in january 2010, embraced one of the most sordid lies of the year with his claim that "We had no domestic attacks under Bush," as if the attacks on 9/11 never happened.
 Of course, there is a certain irony here given that he never stopped referring to 9/ 11 as a way to shamelessly mobilize support for his own failed presidential bid.
-President Obama also indulges in this kind of semantic dishon­ esty when he substitutes “prolonged detention” for the much-maligned “preventive detention” policies he inherited from the Bush-Cheney regime.
-While Obama is not Bush, the use of this type of duplicitous language calls to mind the Orwellian night­ mare in which “war is peace, freedom is slavery, and ignorance is strength.”
+President Obama also indulges in this kind of semantic dishon­ esty when he substitutes "prolonged detention" for the much-maligned "preventive detention" policies he inherited from the Bush-Cheney regime.
+While Obama is not Bush, the use of this type of duplicitous language calls to mind the Orwellian night­ mare in which "war is peace, freedom is slavery, and ignorance is strength."</p>

-When lying and deceit become normalized in a culture, they serve as an index of how low we have fallen as a literate and civilized society.
+<p>When lying and deceit become normalized in a culture, they serve as an index
+of how low we have fallen as a literate and civilized society.
 Such practices also demonstrate the degree to which language and education have become corrupted, tied to corporate and political power, and sabotaged by rigid ideologies as part of a